- 1 Is bankruptcy the right choice for me?

 Does bankruptcy work the same across the UK?

 The process described on this page relates to bankruptcy in England and Wales.
-Bankruptcy in Scotland works in a slightly different way, and you would have to file for sequestration.
+In Scotland, it works in a slightly different way, and you would have to file for sequestration.